alexjackhughes/pretty-graham/README.md

 Now, before you start sending angry emails, let me be clear: all of the content on the new and improved site is still straight from Paul's brilliant mind.
 I just made it a little easier on the ol' eyes.
 Check the OG out for yourself at [paulgraham.com](<(http://www.paulgraham.com/index.html)>).

-And Paul, if you're reading this, please don't sue me.
-I'm just trying to help 🙏
+And Paul, if you're reading this, please don't sue me 🙏

 ## Features